emcrisostomo/fswatch/README.md

     and its derivatives.
   * A monitor based on _inotify_, a Linux kernel subsystem that reports file system changes to applications.
+  * A monitor based on _fanotify_, a Linux kernel subsystem that reports file system events to applications.
   * A monitor based on _ReadDirectoryChangesW_, a Microsoft Windows API that reports changes to a directory.
   * A monitor which periodically stats the file system, saves file modification